hiddify/Hiddify-Manager/README.md

 ## Configuration Guide
-**Making best use of this panel via this** [guide](https://github.com/hiddify/hiddify-config/wiki/How-to-configure-Hiddify-Panel-properly).
+**Making the best use of this panel via this** [guide](https://github.com/hiddify/hiddify-config/wiki/How-to-configure-Hiddify-Panel-properly).

 ## Donation and support
 The easiest way to support us is to click on the star (⭐) at the top of [GitHub page](https://github.com/hiddify/hiddify-config).